propellerlabs/PropellerNetwork/README.md

 ## Usage

 ### Create a resource request configuration
 A resource request configuration should conform to `ResourceRequestConfiguring`.
-This will provide the networking layer with the basics about each network request to make
+This will provide the networking layer with the basics about each network request to make.

 #### Example